Battle of Glorieta Pass: Battlefield preservation

 Since 1993 portions of the Glorieta Pass Battlefield have become a unit of the National Park Service.
 The Glorieta Pass unit (Pigeon's Ranch) comprises roughly 20% of the total battlefield.
 The remaining 80% is in private ownership.
 Glorieta Pass Battlefield is managed by Pecos National Historical Park and supported by the Glorieta Battlefield Coalition, a non-profit citizens' organization.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 19 acres of the Glorieta Pass battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 19 acres of the Glorieta Pass battlefield as of mid-2023.

 The Glorieta Pass Battlefield is also designated as a National Historic Landmark.

 Depictions in popular culture

 The 1966 Sergio Leone film The Good, the Bad and the Ugly refers obliquely to the battle, setting one scene during the post-battle retreat of Sibley's men.

 The battle is described in the 1999 historical novel Glorieta Pass by P. G. Nagle.

 The events at Johnson's Ranch are depicted in Elmer Kelton's 2009 novel, Many A River, with some changes to fit them to his plot.

-The journey of Scurry's Confederate and Slough's Union forces to the battleground as well as a detailed narrative of the fight are described in Tom Bensing's 2012 novel Silas Soule, A Short, Eventful Life of Moral Courage.
+The journey of Scurry's Confederate and Slough's Union forces to the battleground, as well as a detailed narrative of the fight, are described in Tom Bensing's 2012 biography Silas Soule, A Short, Eventful Life of Moral Courage.

+The battle is given a full chapter in historian Megan Kate Nelson’s 2020 book The Three-Cornered War, which was a finalist for the 2021 Pulitzer Prize.